gmlewis/bible-codes/TheLittleBook.md

 I am coming to execute wrath on all of Satan’s kingdom, and they will not escape.
 I am the savior of the World!
 I am Christ Jesus and vengeance is mine and I will repay!
-I am the one who will wound the serpent’s head, for God Almighty has declared it!
+I am the one who will wound the serpent’s head, for God Almighty has declared it!
 I am about to be revealed in the clouds for my Bride, whom I will snatch away.
 I am he who is coming on a white horse.
 I am who is called faithful and true, and in righteousness I will judge and make war.
 I am coming!